kaleidos-ventures/taiga/javascript/docs/workflows/effects-testing.workflow.md

 # Ngrx effects testing workflow

-Before start you should read [the ngrx effects testings docs](https://ngrx.io/guide/effects/testing), [Testing RxJS Code with Marble Diagrams](https://rxjs.dev/guide/testing/marble-testing) and the [rxjs-marbles docs](https://github.com/just-jeb/jest-marbles) that we usa and wraps RxJS TestScheduler.
+Before start you should read [the ngrx effects testings docs](https://ngrx.io/guide/effects/testing), [Testing RxJS Code with Marble Diagrams](https://rxjs.dev/guide/testing/marble-testing) and the [jest-marbles docs](https://github.com/just-jeb/jest-marbles) that we use and wraps RxJS TestScheduler.

 ## Example